 When you elongate your entire body, you target muscles you never use.
-You build those new muscles such as the deep muscles of the spine, neck, and the deep core stability tissues.
-That is why ballet dancers increase their muscle control by developing both the deep and superficial muscles.
+You build those new muscles such as the deep muscles of the spine, neck, and deep core stability tissues.
+That is why ballet dancers increase their muscle control by developing both deep and superficial muscles.
 Achieving maximum muscle tone.
 They don’t look very muscular like bodybuilders do but they are strong indeed!
 Moreover, they are strong from within.
 That is why they are able to keep their balance on their “pointes” because they are able to engage those deep spinal, neck, and core muscles.

-Better your posture!
+Stretching betters your posture!

 By keeping the spine in proper alignment, stretching ensures correct posture.
-Our natural posture adapts to the positions we spend the most time in, like sitting long hours in an office.
+Our natural posture adapts to the positions we spend the most time in, like sitting for long hours in an office.

 Our shoulders, back, core, and neck shorten.
 Bad posture is not just a question of having a good physical appearance.
-There are also health consequences such as headaches, backaches, muscular imbalance, spinal disc degeneration, trouble breathing.
+There are also health consequences such as headaches, backaches, muscular imbalance, spinal disc degeneration, and trouble breathing.
 Your lungs cannot widen when compressed by your chest.